 We often travel with our most important documents, including passport, driver’s license, credit and debit cards, insurance information and even occasionally a Social Security card or birth certificate.
 Pre-empt any pickpockets and keep your documents secured by wearing a neck or waist wallet underneath your shirt or hidden.

-Be Wary of Shared and Unsecured Internet Connections
+Avoid Unsecured Internet Connections

 The hotel in New York, the café in France, the bus tour touting free Wi-Fi—all are hotbeds for identity theft.
 That’s because these connections are often open and unsecured, which means your information could be intercepted during transmission.
 Using websites with “https://” at the beginning of the address (rather than “http://”) can help add some security (the “s” stands for “secure” and indicates data transmitted is encrypted for greater protection).
 You can also download a plug-in through your browser to ensure the “s” is included in your web addresses, or sign up for a personal VPN (virtual private network), which encrypts your data automatically.